 Since 2008, this program has matched top Sonoma County high school juniors with faculty mentors at SSU to collaborate on research projects in the areas of science, technology, engineering, and mathematics.
 In addition to $1,000 stipends, students are given opportunities to work on challenging research projects in state-of-the-art facilities and interact with faculty and SSU students in the university environment.
 These students then act as ambassadors to relay the highlights of their work to their classmates, friends, counselors, teachers, and principals during their senior years.

-Here is an overview and timeline of this year's program:
+Here is an overview and timeline of the 2017 program:

 - Feb.–Mar: High school students apply to the program, specifying their preferred projects.

 - April: An SST committee selects the student interns and matches them to faculty projects.

 - May: Students and mentors meet at a reception at SSU.

 - Summer: Students work with faculty mentors for at least 4 full-time weeks or the equivalent.
 The exact schedule is by arrangement between the individual students and their faculty mentors.